List of Zootopia characters: Chief Bogo

-In Zootopia

 He is introduced very stern with Judy and does not take her joining the police force seriously, so he assigns her parking duty on her first day.
 After Judy causes a ruckus in Little Rodentia, when she offers to take on the case of Mr. Otterton's disappearance, Bogo gives her two days to solve the case or else he will fire her.
 After she fulfills her promise, he begins to accept her as just another cop.
 He is also secretly a Gazelle fan.
 At the end of the film once Nick also joins the police, he assigns him and Judy their first job as partners.
 During the credits, Bogo is seen dancing at Gazelle's concert.

-In other media

-In Zootopia+, he has a major role in the episode "So You Think You Can Prance", where Clawhauser convinces him to participate in the titular talent show, where they both end up dancing together.
+In Zootopia+, Chief Bogo has a major role in the episode "So You Think You Can Prance", where Clawhauser convinces him to participate in the titular talent show, where they both end up dancing together.
 Although in the end, it all turns out to be Clawhauser's dream.

+In Zootopia 2, Chief Bogo was displeased that Nick and Judy botched a sting on Antony Snootley's smuggling ring.
+While putting them up in partner's therapy, Bogo ends up giving them a make or break assignment involving a snake sighting.
+If they fail, their partnership is over.
+As the Lynxley family blames Nick and Judy for allying with Gary De'Snake to Mayor Brian Winddancer, Bogo is accidentally bitten by Gary and hospitalized.
+Following the Lynxley family's arrest, Bogo is cured of the snake venom.

 Chief Bogo is also a supporting character in the video game Zootopia: Crime Files, and appears as a playable character in Disney Magic Kingdoms and Disney Heroes: Battle Mode.

-In the Shanghai Disneyland attraction Zootopia: Hot Pursuit, Chief Bogo organizes an emergency briefing where he announces that Gazelle has been kidnapped.
+In the Shanghai Disneyland attraction Zootopia: Hot Pursuit, Chief Bogo organizes an emergency briefing, where he announces that Gazelle has been kidnapped.

 Chief Bogo has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the group photo with the rest of the characters from Walt Disney Animation Studios.

+Chief Bogo appears in the attraction Zootopia: Better Zoogether!, voiced again by Idris Elba.
+He was shown to be undercover in Sahara Square where Gazelle was going to perform.